Making Stock Safely (No Simmering Overnight or While You are Out of the House)Updated: April 05, 2018 Healthy Living

 The Cumulative Time approach for making stock simply means that the required simmering time for a particular type of stock can either be continuous or broken up into sections that equal the total required duration when added together.

 The catch is that each time you start to heat the stock again, you must bring it to a boil, skim the foam, and lower to a simmer.
 You can’t just bring it to a quick simmer after it’s been off the heat for awhile.

 Making Stock: What to Do When the Heat is Turned Off

 The great news is that there is no need to move the stockpot in and out of the refrigerator between simmering sessions on the stove.
 The reason is that it would take a stockpot 4 hours or more at room temperature before any pathogens started to grow.

 Anyone who is experienced making stock knows that a stockpot with the lid left on will never get to room temperature for 4 hours even if you leave it on the stove for 12 full hours with the heat off.

-If the length of time required to make chicken or beef stock has been intimidating to you in the past, try the Cumulative Time approach!
+If the length of time required to make chicken or beef broth has been intimidating to you in the past, try the Cumulative Time approach!
 Just be sure to keep a little notebook in the kitchen so that you can log the total amount of time the stock has simmered so that you ensure a quality, gelatin rich broth when you are finished.